 In 2010, Seth Godin asked people to make a list of what they shipped.
-I did the exercise in 2010, 2012, 2013, 2014, and 2015.
-I have come to believe that this is a important exercise, especially for entrepreneuers to see what they have accomplished.
+I have been doing this exercise each year since then.
+You can see my past #YearInReview posts here.
+I have come to believe that this is an important activity, especially for entrepreneurs to see what they have accomplished.

 The most important thing that happened this year was my wife Amy Buckley graduating from the National College of Naturopathic Medicine with a Master’s Degree in Oriental Medicine.
 I am so proud of her for completing this segement of your journey towards helping heal others.